 It wasn’t until after I had two kids when I fell in love with running.
-Even after I decided to start running, it took a while for me to get comfortable.
-But now, it is a part of who I am.
-I feel strange if I go more than a couple of days without going for a run.
+But even after I decided to start, it took a while for me to get comfortable.
+Now, it’s a part of who I am.
+I feel strange if I go more than a couple of days without going out for a run.

 For those of you who “wish you liked to run,” I promise, you can!
 It is a learned hobby that takes time.